 In certain regions, only something called Plasti Dip 50 is available to buy.
 This formulation is a 50 state compliant (low-VOC) product, and costs about $10 more per gallon.
 Plasti Dip Spray cannot be used or sold for personal or professional use in Arizona, California, Rhode Island, and Tennessee.
 Sales for professional use are also prohibited in Delaware, Massachusetts, Maryland, New Jersey, Illinois, Indiana, Michigan, Wisconsin, Texas, and Utah.
 Individuals living in these states may be able to use Plasti Dip Spray 50, which can be used and sold in all areas except in certain regions of California.
 These regions are El Dorado, Colusa, and Glenn counties, as well as the Bay area.

 How to Apply Plasti Dip

 First, for safety’s sake, choose a work site that provides adequate ventilation.
 Start out by mixing the product well.
 Then, make sure all surfaces are free of grease, dirt, oily residue, wax, and loose rust.
-The ideal is to apply Plasti Dip to a smooth unbroken OEM finish.
+The idea is to apply Plasti Dip to a smooth unbroken OEM finish.

 If a vehicle has a deteriorated finish, or for a more permanent application, the Plasti Dip Primer provides for better color adhesion to the surface.
 The primer comes in an aerosol can, and dries in about an hour.
 Bear in mind that while dips done over the primer can be removed, it takes a lot more effort than jobs done without primer.
 Additionally, once it has dried, the primer cannot be removed from the car’s surface.

 The best way to apply Plasti Dip is with an electric turbine style spray system or an HVLP spray gun.
 Aim for a day that is not overly humid or hot.
 Mix the spray thoroughly.
 When applying, keep the spray gun 10 to 12 inches away from the surface and allow each coat to dry 10 to 30 minutes before applying the next coat.
 Allow for four hours of curing time.